Choose another country or region to see content specific to your location.

 Involving key stakeholders early in the process and making sure that individual team needs and overall business needs are met (or better yet, exceeded) by the upgraded capabilities being designed is another winning component of successful organizational change.
 That said, there are times when decision-making does not happen this way for a variety of reasons.
 As leadership, if you choose to make decisions and not involve other stakeholders then be transparent about it, and do not pretend to give people a voice in decisions that have already been made (for whatever reason).
 If you can be somewhat transparent about why key decisions were made, even better.

-By ensuring your strategic roadmap is closely aligned to the business need to upgrade it digital capabilities and that key stakeholders have been consulted early, often, and throughout the planning process, and that you have created project roadmaps with reasonable timelines and expectations around realizing the expected benefits from the investment, senior leadership can effectively articulate the compelling vision behind the large-scale change, can ease the stress and uncertainty that all change brings (and do it with empathy and EQ), and can help provide key leadership throughout the process by rearticulating and keeping the larger objectives, timelines, and benefits at the forefront while the delivery teams are working out the details and execution.
+By ensuring your strategic roadmap is closely aligned to the business needs to upgrade it digital capabilities and key stakeholders have been consulted early, often, and throughout the planning process, and that you have created project roadmaps with reasonable timelines and expectations around realizing the expected benefits from the investment, senior leadership can effectively articulate the compelling vision behind the large-scale change, can ease the stress and uncertainty that all change brings (and do it with empathy and EQ), and can help provide key leadership throughout the process by rearticulating and keeping the larger objectives, timelines, and benefits at the forefront while the delivery teams are working out the details and execution.

 Where enhancing your digital capabilities at a scale that impacts your entire organization is needed, effective senior leadership is an essential component to a successful initiative.